Head Start Early Childhood Mental Health Consultation

 Services Provided

-• Complete a classroom observation using the CHILD (Climate for Healthy Interactions for Learning & Development).
+• Completing a classroom observation using the CHILD (Climate for Healthy Interactions for Learning & Development).
 The CHILD provides guidance for establishing mutual goals and seeks to improve the overall mental health climate of the classroom.

 Programmatic Consultation Services: Programmatic Consultation focuses on improving the overall quality of the program.